geoffreygarrett/geoffreygarrett/README.md

 <a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a> in
 Cape Canaveral, FL, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230504T071900">2023-05-04 07:19:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230504T073400">2023-05-04 07:34:00 UTC</a>.
 Until
 then, this launch pad will have seen 178 out of 884 launches in this region.
-The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*awaiting official confirmation - current date is known with some certainty.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
   A batch of satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.